-The first few hours after leaving the airport can make or break a vacation, so there’s nothing like getting into a private vehicle to get your trip from Cancun to Playa del Carmen started on the right foot.
-For a fairly generous price of $60 to $80, you and your travel buddies can rest assured an experienced and courteous driver will be sitting behind the wheel.
+The first few hours after leaving the airport can make or break a vacation, so there’s nothing like getting into a private driver to get your trip from Cancun Airport to Playa del Carmen started on the right foot.
+For a fair price of $70+, you and your travel buddies can rest assured an experienced and courteous driver will be sitting behind the wheel.

-If you’re feeling particularly bourgeois, you can even expect to find a limo, albeit at an understandably higher rate than the average SUV.
+If you’re feeling particularly extra, you can even rent a limo for you and your friends, albeit at an understandably higher rate than the average SUV.

-The bus conveniently picks you up at Cancun International Airport, which is at the heart of the Cancun tourist area, and there’s an additional terminal downtown as well.
+The Playa del Carmen bus conveniently picks you up at Cancun International Airport, which is at the heart of the Cancun tourist area, and there’s an additional ado bus station downtown as well.

 These aren’t your run-of-the-mill buses either – provided that you don’t mind the crowds during peak season, you can expect the interior to be spacious and air-conditioned.

-The trip usually takes around 1 hour and 15 minutes, so if you opt for Ado, you’re better off traveling earlier in the morning to get as much out of your day at Playa as possible.
+The trip usually takes around 1 hour and 15 minutes, so if you opt to take the ADO bus, you’re better off traveling earlier in the morning to get as much out of your day at Playa as possible.
 The ADO bus is definitely the cheapest transportation on how to get from Cancun Airport to Playa.

 Often, the journey can be even more rewarding than the destination, so you might want to consider making some optional detours on the way from Cancun to Playa del Carmen.
 The best way to do this is to rent yourself a car at the Cancun International Airport.

 Besides allowing you to check out some of the region’s other notable spots (Chichen Itza and Tulum come to mind), another benefit is that you have a ton of freedom and can see all the best spots around the area.
 Having a car rental means you can go to places like Merida, Cenotes around Tulum, and see the many Mayan ruins.

-The main downside to renting a car in Cancun is that Playa can often be packed with visitors, and if your hotel of choice doesn’t have a dedicated parking area, you might waste a day that could have been spent exploring on finding a place to leave your car.
+The main downside to renting a car in Cancun is that Playa can often be packed with visitors.
+Just make sure that your hotel has a dedicated parking area for car rentals which most do.

-If you want the perfect middle ground between luxury and affordability for your trip from Cancun to Playa del Carmen, one of your options would be to catch a shuttle at the Cancun International Airport.
+If you want the perfect middle ground between luxury and affordability for your trip from Cancun to Playa del Carmen, one of your options would be to catch the Cancun Airport shuttle at the Cancun International Airport.

 While it’s understandably not as cheap as taking the bus, you can expect to reach your destination for about $25, depending on the size of the shuttle and the number of passengers.

 Much like when hiring a private vehicle, you can reasonably expect for your driver to be bilingual, so you can get some last-minute info on Playa on the way.
-The catch here is that there can and will be other groups of travelers in the shuttle with you.
+The catch here is that there can and will be other groups of travelers in the Playa del Carmen shuttle with you.